Baghdad: Modern era

 Baghdad and southern Iraq remained under Ottoman rule until 1918, when they were captured by the British during World War I. In 1920, a revolt erupted in Baghdad against new British policies.
 It began in summer with mass demonstrations by Iraqis, including protests by embittered officers from the old Ottoman Army.
 The revolt gained momentum and spread to the middle and lower Euphrates.
 The British authorities retaliated by air bombing across Baghdad, which killed thousands of residents.
 In 1921, under the Mandate of Mesopotamia, Baghdad became the capital of the British-protected monarchy.
 Baghdad was made capital of the independent kingdom of Iraq in 1932.

 Several architectural and planning projects were commissioned to reinforce this administration.
 During this period, the substantial Jewish community (probably exceeding 100,000 people) comprised between a quarter and a third of the city's population.
 The National Museum of Iraq and the University of Baghdad were built by King Faisal, who laid foundation for the modern Iraqi state.
 The city's population grew from an estimated 145,000 in 1900 to 580,000 in 1950.
 A development plan came in 1957, visioned by Frank Lloyd Wright.
 The plan proposed to build a cultural hub on an island on the river, with an opera house, museums, a university, shopping malls, and a 300-foot statue of the fifth Abbasid caliph Harun al-Rashid.

 On 1 April 1941, members of the "Golden Square" led by former minister Rashid Ali al-Gaylani staged a coup in Baghdad and installed a pro-German and pro-Italian government to replace the pro-British government of Regent Abd al-Ilah.
 The British forces intervened in the resulting Anglo-Iraqi War.
 Fearing the advancement, Gaylani and his government had fled, and the mayor of Baghdad surrendered to the British and Commonwealth forces.
-On 1–2 June, during the ensuing power vacuum, Jewish residents were attacked following rumors they had aided the British.
-In what became known as the Farhud, over 180 Jews were killed and 1,000 injured, 900 Jewish homes were destroyed, and hundreds of Jewish properties were ransacked.
-Many Jewish girls were raped and children maimed in front of their families.
-Between 300 and 400 non-Jewish rioters were killed in the attempt to quell the violence.
-Between 1950 and 1951, Jews were targeted in series of bombings.
-According to Avi Shlaim, Israel was behind bombings.